Internet DRAFT - draft-templin-aero

 In these arrangements, intermediate router ('A') must maintain state

-that associate the delegated network-layer addresses/prefixes with
+that associates the delegated network-layer addresses/prefixes with

 the link-local network-layer addresses of the correct edge routers